zowe/docs-site/docs/user-guide/install-zos.md

 :::tip
 * For testing purposes, it is not necessary to set up certificates when configuring the API Mediation Layer.
 You can configure Zowe without certificate setup and run Zowe with `verifyCertificates: DISABLED`.
-* For production environments, certificate are required.
+* For production environments, certificates are required.
 Ensure that certificates for each of the following services are issued by the Certificate Authority (CA) and that all keyrings contain the public part of the certificate for the relevant CA.
    * z/OSMF
    * Zowe
    * The service that is onboarded to Zowe